Yan-Oliveira/doc-fao/content/advanced-escalations/admin/ticket-settings/escalation-type-bundle.rst

 1. Click on the *Create New Escalation Type Bundle* button in the left sidebar.
 2. Fill in the required fields.
 3. Click on the *Create* button.
-4. You will be redirected to *Edit Escalation Type Bundle* screen to edit the escalation type details.
+4. You will be redirected to *Edit Escalation Type Bundle* screen to edit the escalation type bundle details.

 .. figure:: images/escalation-type-bundle-add.png
    :alt: Create New Escalation Type Bundle Screen